 Wear your tummy tuck compression garment continuously for the first six weeks

 The purpose of the compression garment is to support the healing tissues and reduce inflammation in the area of surgery.
-The moderate pressure exerted by the compression garment will help to flatten tummy tuck scars quicker and reduce the appearance of skin asymmetry or rippling.
+The pressure exerted by the compression garment will help flatten tummy tuck scars quicker and reduce the appearance of skin asymmetry or rippling.

 Moisturise the area around your incisions once they have healed

 Once your tummy tuck incisions have fully healed, our post-operative nurses have a number of highly effective creams and ointments which can be used to keep the area moist and supple.
 Regularly applying moisturiser will help to keep the tummy tuck scar flat and healthy-looking.
-This is, so the scar does not become raised over time and becomes hardened.
-They may then be a risk of hypertrophic scar or keloid scar formation, particularly in darker skin types.
+This is so the scar does not become raised over time and becomes hardened.
+There may then be a risk of hypertrophic scar or keloid scar formation, particularly in darker skin types.
 Scars should feel soft when touched and have the consistency of the surrounding skin.

 Book your tummy tuck consultation with Centre for Surgery today

 If you have been considering tummy tuck surgery, look no further than Centre for Surgery in London.
-Our surgeons work very hard to ensure all patients feel as comfortable as possible and welcome at our state-of-the-art surgical centre in Marylebone, central London.
+Our surgeons work very hard to ensure all patients feel as comfortable and welcome at our state-of-the-art surgical centre in Marylebone, central London.
 We will be able to provide comprehensive information about all aspects of tummy tuck surgery to help you move forward with this procedure.